MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-user-auth.md

 * [Authenticating applications hosted in Azure](identity-azure-hosted-auth.md)
 * [Authentication with service principals](identity-service-principal-auth.md)

-If you run into issues related to user credential authentication, you can refer to the [troubleshooting user credential authentication](troubleshooting-authentication-user-credential.md) documentation.
+If you run into issues related to user credential authentication, see [Troubleshoot user credential authentication](troubleshooting-authentication-user-credential.md).

 After you've mastered authentication, see [Configure logging in the Azure SDK for Java](logging-overview.md) for information on the logging functionality provided by the SDK.